roblox-ts/types/README.md

 `npm i rbx-types`

-Then, make sure `rbx-types` is listed in your `compilerOptions.types` field in your project's `tsconfig.json`:
+Then, make sure `rbx-types` is listed in your `compilerOptions.types` field in your project's `tsconfig.json` like so:

 ```json
 {